fergusq/tampio/README.md

     # (step 2) no nested expression matches
     # (step 3) no need to repeat, stop evaluation

+### Impure optimizations

+The interpreter supports _impure optimizations_, which – while increasing evaluation speed – do unfortunately make the language impure.

+For example, we can make an impure version of Fibonacci number list using the `epäpuhtaasti` keyword.

+    luvut ovat epäpuhtaasti 1 lisättynä 1:een lisättynä yhteenlaskuun sovellettuna lukujen jäseniin ja lukujen hännän jäseniin

+Now, after the next Fibonacci number after 1 and 1 is calculated, the `luvut` list is updated to include it.

+    luvut ovat epäpuhtaasti 1 lisättynä 1:een lisättynä 2:een lisättynä yhteenlaskuun sovellettuna lukujen jäseniin ja lukujen hännän jäseniin

+This reduces the complexity from O(2^n) to O(n).
+However, the impurity can leak to other parts of the program and cause it to behave in unintended ways.

 ## Examples

 ### Lazy infinite lists